kyverno/website/content/en/docs/security/_index.md

 ### Webhooks

-Use the following command to view all Kyverno Roles:
+Use the following command to view all Kyverno webhooks:

 ```sh
 kubectl get mutatingwebhookconfigurations,validatingwebhookconfigurations | grep kyverno